Interview by Jefferson Ellison, done in partnership w/ AVLtoday.

 I love when that happens.
 When I first opened it was a little stressful when it happened because I would just get a section stocked well and a few days later it would be near empty again.
 I think this happens for a few reasons.
 The first reason is if you're curvy when you find affordable clothes that fit, you buy them.
 You don't know if they'll be there later.
 You don't want to risk coming back later to have all of the options be gone.
 I also think it was genuine excitement.
 When I shop at a store like Lane Bryant or Torrid I am very aware of how expensive everything is.
 So often I will go shopping for just one outfit or a pair of pants.
 So even if I like five or six items I can generally only afford one or two.
 So I think the joy of finding so many options that they do like and that they could afford to buy all of those options is a really novel feeling.

-In a city like Asheville.
-Where you are a rarity.
-Do you feel a responsibility to be vocal on social issue or do you find it “preachy” ?
+In a city like Asheville, where you are a rarity, do you feel a responsibility to be vocal on social issue or do you find it “preachy” ?

 I do feel like a rarity, in a lot of ways some involving my business and some not.
 Asheville is a very health-conscious town and even though there's nothing wrong with that it can lead to attitudes that are very judgmental and exclusive of curvy bodies.
 I've had more than a couple people ask me how I feel about encouraging people to be unhealthy.
 I told them that I am encouraging people to be healthy, I'm just not telling them what healthy is.
 We are all working on being physically and emotionally healthier people, but that's going to look different for everyone.
 Whether or not someone is healthy cannot be answered as simply as a number on a scale.
 I am also quick to tell them that even if they consider my client unhealthy you cannot encourage someone to be healthy by shaming them or refusing to include them.
 I believe that everyone should have affordable clothes that they love and feel good in.
 I'm not interested in judging their health choices but I do believe that having clothes you're comfortable in can really help with a healthy self-esteem and when we have a healthy self-esteem we make better choices in life and feel better making them.
 So I kind of think the existence of my store is me being vocal on these and other social issues.
 I also really try to share a lot of body positive quotes and pictures of curvy women living their lives looking comfortable and beautiful.
 I don't think that's being preachy, but I also think that preachy is one of those words that get assigned to whatever topic someone doesn't want to hear about.
-So to someone I'm probably being preachy but to me I'm just trying to reach curvy bodies in need of affordable fashionable clothing.
+So to some people, I'm probably being preachy, but to me I'm just trying to reach curvy bodies in need of affordable fashionable clothing.
 I'm talking to the young woman who needs to find that perfect outfit to nail her job interview.
 I'm not talking to someone who thinks because you weigh over a hundred and ten lb you don't deserve to have clothing you love.

 As a small business, how has COVID shifted how you think about your work?